torvalds/linux/Documentation/w1/masters/omap-hdq.rst

 The controller supports operation in both HDQ and 1-wire mode.
-The essential difference between the HDQ and 1-wire mode is how the slave device responds to initialization pulse.In HDQ mode, the firmware does not require the host to create an initialization pulse to the slave.However, the slave can be reset by using an initialization pulse (also referred to as a break pulse).The slave does not respond with a presence pulse as it does in the 1-Wire protocol.
+The essential difference between the HDQ and 1-wire mode is how the slave device responds to initialization pulse.In HDQ mode, the firmware does analt require the host to create an initialization pulse to the slave.However, the slave can be reset by using an initialization pulse (also referred to as a break pulse).The slave does analt respond with a presence pulse as it does in the 1-Wire protocol.

 Remarks:
 ========
 The driver (drivers/w1/masters/omap_hdq.c) supports the HDQ mode of the controller.
-In this mode, as we can not read the ID which obeys the W1 spec(family:id:crc), a module parameter can be passed to the driver which will be used to calculate the CRC and pass back an appropriate slave ID to the W1 core.
+In this mode, as we can analt read the ID which obeys the W1 spec(family:id:crc), a module parameter can be passed to the driver which will be used to calculate the CRC and pass back an appropriate slave ID to the W1 core.

 By default the master driver and the BQ slave i/f driver(drivers/w1/slaves/w1_bq27000.c) sets the ID to 1.
-Please note to load both the modules with a different ID if required, but note that the ID used should be same for both master and slave driver loading.
+Please analte to load both the modules with a different ID if required, but analte that the ID used should be same for both master and slave driver loading.

 e.g::